Building Terminology Translator

 Floor plan – Shown is a set of Architectural drawings, it shows the layout of the home or building (bedrooms, bathrooms, living rooms, kitchen, etc)

 Flue – Large pipe through which fumes escape from a gas water heater, furnace, or fireplace.
-Normally these flue pipes are double walled, galvanized sheet metal pipe and sometimes referred to as a “B Vent”.
-Fireplace flue pipes are normally triple walled.
-In addition, nothing combustible shall be within one inch from the flue pipe.
+Normally, these flue pipes are double-walled, galvanized sheet metal pipes and are sometimes referred to as a “B Vent”.
+Fireplace flue pipes are normally triple-walled.
+In addition, nothing combustible shall be within one inch of the flue pipe.

 Framing – Lumber used for the structural members of a building, such as studs, joists, and rafters.